Values of finite distortion: Reshetnyak's theorem, the Liouville theorem, and the Lusin (N) -property: Positivity of the degree

 \subsection{Zero values}

 We now know that negative values of $\deg(f,U)$ are impossible for small $U$.
 Next, we wish to exclude the possibility that $\deg(f,U)$ vanishes for small $U$.
-The ideas and technical tools come from \cite{kangasniemi2025single} and the recent work \cite{kangasniemi2025continuity}.
+The ideas and technical tools come from \cite{kangasniemi2025single} coupled with Proposition \ref{prop:Linfty_generalization}.

+We will repeat the following long list of assumptions in multiple lemmas, so we record it once here.